Cyberethics: Challenges

+According to the International Telecommunication Union, 5.4 billion were using the internet in 2023.
+That amounted to 67% of the world population.
+The number increased by 45% since 2018.

 Privacy history

 In the late 19th century, the invention of cameras spurred similar ethical debates as the internet does today.
-During a seminar of Harvard Law Review in 1890, Warren and Brandeis defined privacy from an ethical and moral point of view to be:
+During a seminar of Harvard Law Review in 1890, Samuel D. Warren II and Brandeis defined privacy from an ethical and moral point of view to be: